pclk/PopFigExpert/README.md

 - [x] Integrate model's Function calling with Elasticsearch:
   - [x] Implement chatbot's ability to generate Elasticsearch queries based on user input
   - [x] Process and present Elasticsearch results to the user within the chat interface
   - [x] UI for displaying and sending inputs within the genUI.
 - [ ] Deploy on Vercel

 - [] Wikipedia:
   - [] build genUi for image + personality summary
     **- [x] classify chunks underneath the same title, like the manual document search. return doc.title.length for article length.**
     **- [x] prompt template in page.tsx and navigation**

-Extras:
-- [ ] Integrate Clerk for user authentication and authorization

 ## Features